Azmat1177/VPDOT-Verifiable-Physical-to-Digital-Ownership-Transitions/README.md

 > **Ethereum Foundation PhD Fellowship 2026 — Software-Defined Operations for Small Businesses**
 >
-> ⚠️ This repository is the research workspace for an active PhD fellowship proposal.
+> This repository is the research workspace for a PhD fellowship proposal.
 > No production code has been deployed yet.
 Development begins upon fellowship approval.
 > This README documents the planned architecture, scope, and research context.